DerekYu177/asyncnostic/README.md

 ### How it works under the hood
 We find all coroutines that start with "test", as is convention.
 These tests are then transformed into regular methods, and the asynchronous test is overwritten by the regular test method with the same name.
 Tests that are not asynchronous are left unchanged.
 If any of the tests request a loop, the event loop (unique per class) will be passed as a keyword argument.

+### Contributing
+Feel free to open a PR or and issue if there's any problem with `Asyncnostic`!
+If you do open a PR, make sure to have run `nox` before review :)